Lucaserf/AuraTracking/readme.md

 A simple Flask web server to track reputation points for users identified by name.
 Anyone can submit positive or negative updates to a user's score, optionally including a motivation text.
 The server also provides an endpoint to retrieve a ranked list of users based on their reputation scores.

+ONLY VIBE CODING ONLY VIBE CODING  ONLY VIBE CODING  ONLY VIBE CODING  ONLY VIBE CODING  ONLY VIBE CODING  ONLY VIBE CODING  ONLY VIBE CODING  ONLY VIBE CODING  ONLY VIBE CODING  ONLY VIBE CODING  ONLY VIBE CODING ONLY VIBE CODING

 **Note:** This implementation uses in-memory storage (a Python dictionary).
 All data will be lost when the server is stopped or restarted.
 For persistent storage, integrate a database (e.g., SQLite, PostgreSQL) or file storage.

 ## Features